RenpyRemix/outline-shader/shader_overview.md

 ```
 That names the shader and scopes the two uniforms for use inside other parts...

 There are also quite a few inbuilt variales that can be accessed within shaders.
 These cover things such as the current position, textures and texture sizes and others.
 These are detailed in the Ren'Py documentation.

+Within the vertex or fragment sections we would now have access to those variables

 ### Navigation: